 Prayer - For those who believe there is no better way to quit than with the power of God behind you.

-Online help - There are both government and private companies that offer counselors, answer questions, and have web chats for those who want to quit.
+Online help - Both government and private companies offer counselors, answer your questions, and have webchats for those who want to quit.